 Instructions

-- Place the flour, sugar, coconut and oats into a bowl and mix to combine, making a well in the center.
+- Place the sugar, flour, coconut and oats into a bowl and stir together.

-- Mix together the boiling water and baking soda.
-Add to the melted butter and stir to combine.
+- Stir the baking soda into the remaining boiling water and add to the butter and stir to combine.

-- Bake for approximately 30 minutes or until completely golden on top, but still soft enough to feel your finger slightly sink into the bars when touched lightly.
+- Bake for approximately 30 minutes or until completely golden on top.

 - Remove and set aside to cool.

-- Meanwhile, melt the chocolate in a double boiler until smooth.
+- Meanwhile, melt the chocolate and coconut, until smooth.

-- Remove and pour in the cornflakes, stirring to coat fully.
+- Pour in the cornflakes, stirring to coat fully.
 If you crush the cornflakes in this process, don't worry, that'll help ensure they are fully covered in the chocolate.

-- Spoon every last ounce of the chocolate onto the cooled bars and spread out with the back of a spoon, it might feel a bit stiff to move about, but will cover the top by continuing to stir with the back of your spoon.
+- Spoon every last ounce of the chocolate onto the cooled bars and spread out evenly over the entire bars with the back of your spoon.

-- Sprinkle sea salt over the top and place in the fridge to set for at least 1 hour.
+- Sprinkle sea salt over the top and allow to set for at least 2 hours.

 Notes